Coldwater Spring: Recreation

 The main features of Coldwater Spring park are walking paths through a tallgrass prairie, the naturally occurring spring, and the historic springhouse and reservoir.
 There is a .25 mi crushed limestone path from the entrance that winds through the restored savanna to the historic springhouse structure.
 Beyond the springhouse, a 1 mi hiking trail crosses the creek into the nearby woodlands and connects with the multi-use Minnehaha Trail, leading northward to Minnehaha Park or southward to Fort Snelling State Park.
 Bird watching and wildlife viewing are popular activities for visitors.
-The park has limited parking and there is no visitor's center or restroom facility.
+The park has limited parking and there is no visitor center or restroom facility.

 Quotes

 Early in the Spring [of 1820] Col. Leavenworth discovered the fountain of water where the troops now are, & to which they moved as soon as the ice would permit.
 It is a healthy situation, about 200 feet above the river, and the water gushing out of a lime stone rock is excellent.
-It is called "Camp Cold Water."
+It is called "Camp Cold Water".